MysticRyuujin/guac-install/README.md

 # guac-install

 I've maintained this script for quite a few years now with the help of the other contributors and it seems to be getting more and more fragmented as libraries and system OSes diverge in their package management.
-I plan to continue maintaining the install script, but, I do highly suggest that more people try to use the containerized (docker) version.
-As it should work on basically any 64-bit OS with Docker support.
-(That means it doesn't work on 32-bit ARM/Rasp Pi.)
+I do **not** plan on maintaining this beyond perhaps approving other people's PRs and letting people continue to discuss issues, so I won't archive it but I'm also not actively maintaining it 🤷‍♂️

+You can also check out this other [Guacamole-Setup](https://github.com/itiligent/Guacamole-Setup) repo which sets up a complete **Virtual Desktop/Jump Server appliance with MFA, Active Directory integration & Nginx SSL reverse proxy** for more inspiration.

 ## NOTE: The fixes below are not to be used UNLESS you're having issues, don't run these for no reason, use the distro maintainers version unless there's a reason not to.